 I believe books on social and behavioral psychology that help us understand how, and why, we make decisions, can be just as useful for Life Coaching and self development purposes as more traditional ‘how to’ kind of publications.

 All the titles link through to Amazon (except Nick Hall) and as per the last post they are affiliate links.
-I have also copy and pasted some previous reviews rather than written everything from scratch and spend a day and a half compiling this post.
-I hope you understand.

 Anyway without further ado, drum roll maestro please, because here are my top 20 self development books of all time.